-As we mentioned, tooth discoloration occurs naturally, but there are many factors that influence how quickly your teeth become discolored.
-This can include:
+As mentioned above, tooth discoloration can occur naturally, but there are multiple factors that can influence how quickly your teeth become discolored.
+These reasons can include:

 - Stress and wear

-One of the biggest influences on tooth discoloration is the foods you eat and drink.
-Dark-colored foods and beverages like coffee, black tea, chocolate, berries, and red wine can all contribute to the darkening of your teeth because they will leave pigmented molecules, called chromogens, which can adhere to your teeth.
+One of the biggest influences on tooth discoloration are the foods you eat and drink.
+Dark-colored foods and beverages such as coffee, black tea, chocolate, berries, and red wine can all contribute to the darkening of your teeth because they will leave pigmented molecules, called chromogens, which can adhere to your teeth.

-Smoking is a major cause of tooth discoloration.
-Cigarette smoke is full of dark-colored chemicals like tar, and these can be trapped in your tooth enamel just like those that are in foods.
+Smoking is another major cause of tooth discoloration.
+Cigarette smoke is full of dark-colored chemicals, like tar, and can become trapped in your tooth enamel just like those that are in foods.

-Some medications and chemicals found in some mouth rinses can get trapped in your tooth enamel, too.
-Sometimes they can even get integrated into the enamel in such a way that it can be very hard to remove, and we may have to consider alternatives to teeth whitening (see below).
+Certain medications and chemicals found in some mouth rinses can get trapped in your tooth enamel as well.
+Sometimes these substances can even get integrated into the enamel in such a way that it can become increasing difficult to remove, and in some cases you may have to consider alternatives to teeth whitening (see below).

 How Teeth Whitening Works